mdbergmann/cl-gserver/README.md

 (agent-get *my-agent* #'identity)
 ```

-This `agent-get` just uses the `identity` function to return the state
+This `agent-get` just uses the `identity` function to return the state as is.
-as is.

 So this simple agent represents a counter.

-It is important to note that the retrieves state, i.e. with `identity`
-should not be modified outside the agent.
+It is important to note that the retrieves state, i.e. with `identity` should not be modified outside the agent.

 #### Using an agent within an actor-system

-The `make-agent` constructor function allows to provides an optional
-`system` argument that, when given, makes the constructor create the
-agent within the given actor-system.
-This implies that the systems
-shared messages dispatcher is used for the agent and no separate thread
+The `make-agent` constructor function allows to provide an optional `actor-context` argument that, when given, makes the constructor create the agent within the given actor-context.
+Another parameter `dispatcher-id` allows to specify the dispatcher where `:shared` is the default, `:pinned` will create the agent with a separate mailbox thread.
-is created for the agents message box.

-It also implies that the agent is destroyed then the actor-system is
+It also implies that the agent is destroyed then the actor-system is destroyed.
-destroyed.

 However, while actors can create hierarchies, agents can not.
-Also the
-API for creating agents in systems is different to actors.
-This is to
-make explicit that agents are treated slightly differently than actors
-even though under the hood agents are actors.
+Also the API for creating agents in systems is different to actors.
+This is to make explicit that agents are treated slightly differently than actors even though under the hood agents are actors.

 #### Wrapping an agent

-While you can use the agent as in the example above it is usually
-advised to wrap an agent behind a more simple facade that doesn't work
+While you can use the agent as in the example above it is usually advised to wrap an agent behind a more simple facade that doesn't work with lambdas and allows a more domain specific naming.
-with lambdas.

 For example could a facade for the counter above look like this: